influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 - Kubernetes 1.23+
 - Helm 3.8+
 - Object storage (S3, Azure Blob Storage, or Google Cloud Storage)
-- PersistentVolume provisioner support (for ingester WAL storage)
+- RWX PersistentVolume provisioner support when using `objectStorage.type=file`
 - InfluxDB 3 Enterprise license (trial, home, or commercial)
 - **NGINX Ingress Controller** (required if using ingress, which is enabled by default)